Racism in Norway: Modern era

 The Indigenous Sámi people of Northern Norway have inhabited the region of Sápmi for many centuries.
 Beginning in the 15th and 16th centuries, Norwegian farmers began to colonize Sámi land.
 The Norwegian government would later encourage the colonization of Sámi land and the assimilation of Sámi people through policies known as "Norwegianization".

 Contemporary Era

 On 2 February 1869, the Norwegian government made a statement about the "Sàmi question" and its economic impact, stating: "the nomadic culture is such a great burden for Norway […] one must unconditionally desire its cessation" in reference to Sàmi people's culture and customs.

 For many years, Sámi skeletons were kept in the collections of the Anatomical Institute at the University of Oslo, including the skeletons of Mons Somby and Aslak Hætta.
 The skeletons were repatriated in 1997.
 The Sámi attempt to have their ancestors' remains repatriated is the subject of the 1999 documentary Give Us Our Skeletons.

 Nazism and Neo-Nazism

 During the German occupation of Norway, some Norwegians collaborated with the German Nazis, most notably the Norwegian military officer and Minister President Vidkun Quisling.

-Several neo-Nazi, white supremacist, and far right organizations operate in Norway, including the Boot Boys and Vigrid.
+Several neo-Nazi, white supremacist, and far right organizations operate in Norway, including the Boot Boys and Vigrid. extremist groups have led to deaths in Norway, such as the killings of Benjamin Hermansen(2001), Johanne Ihle- Hansen (2019) and Tamima Nibras Juhar(2025) and more.